ForgeRock/forgeops/README.md

 # If you want to use the demonstration Helm chart repo, you can use this:
 helm repo add forgerock https://storage.googleapis.com/forgerock-charts/ helm repo update
 # deploy the AM development example.
-Deploys AM, amster, and DJ config store.
+Deploys AM, amster, and DS config store.
 # Using forgerock/ as a prefix deploys from the chart repository.
 For local development use the folder ./cmp-am-dev
 helm install -f my-custom.yaml forgerock/cmp-platform